Etiquette & Benefits

 Strike trespassingly.
 His reveries have enabled him to occupy all 23,000 square feet lawfully.

-While admiring Fair Hill Hall (and nearby Hall Jr.), you may spot our mobile folly too, a collapsible Accordium Camp Trailer (1960).
+While admiring Fair Hill Hall (and adjoining Hall Jr.), you may spot our mobile folly too, a collapsible Accordium Camp Trailer (1960).
 Users of the Accordium, designed by Henry P. Glass for Alcoa Aluminum of Pittsburgh’s “Forecast” program, are at liberty to camp anywhere on Club property according to their needs.

 “Forecast: There’s a world of aluminum in the wonderful world of tomorrow…where shelters of aluminum will fold like an accordion to accompany you anywhere…and unfold where you will in peacock glory.”